 The Springfield Criminal Defense Lawyers at Kicklighter Law Make Sure Your Rights are Protected

 If you have been arrested and charged with assault, sexual or aggravated, you face serious criminal consequences.
 You need skilled and aggressive legal advocacy to help protect your rights.
 Do not take this charge lightly or think it will just go away.
 To find out your next steps, speak with our Springfield criminal defense lawyers at Kicklighter Law.
-Contact us today to schedule your free consultation by calling 912-754-6003 orfilling out our online form.
+Contact us today to schedule your consultation by calling 912-754-6003 orfilling out our online form.
 We proudly serve our Georgia neighbors in Springfield, Effingham County, Savannah, and surrounding areas.